seekinginfiniteloop/PlainLicense/docs/licenses/copyleft/mpl-2.0/index.md

 license_description: >
     The MPL is a weak copyleft license.
 It requires you to share your source code when you distribute your software, but only if the files are under the MPL.
 You can combine MPL software with software under other licenses and distribute the combined work under different terms.
 The MPL also includes a patent grant from contributors.
 The license is compatible with the GPL and LGPL, allowing you to relicense your MPL software under those licenses.
 how: >
     Create a LICENSE or LICENSE.md file in the base of your project.
-If your project is on Github or another platform that uses markdown, copy the markdown version using the copy icon.
-Otherwise, use the plaintext version.
-Add Appendix A to the top of each file in your project.
+If your project is on Github or another platform that uses markdown, copy the <a class="how_link" href=#markdown>markdown version</a> using the copy icon.
+Otherwise, use the <a class="how_link" href="#plaintext">plaintext version</a>
 note: null

 permissions: